platformsh/platformsh-docs/reference/services/redis.md

 # Redis

 Redis is an open source (BSD licensed), in-memory data structure store, used as database, cache and message broker.
 ## Supported versions

 * 2.8 (default)
+* 3.0

+> The 3.0 version supports up to 64 different databases per instance of the service, while the 2.8 only allows for a single database

 ## Relationship